Four types of behaviour modifications or conditioning can be used when training animals. These are:

 Negative Punishment Strategy:

 The team used negative punishment by removing Charlie's attention immediately after he nipped, which was the exact reward he was seeking.
-This was done by either walking away from him or pausing any interaction, such as grooming or giving treats, to teach Charlie that nipping resulted in the loss of the thing he wanted most—attention.
+This was done by either walking away from him or pausing any interaction, such as grooming or giving treats, to teach Charlie that nipping resulted in losing what he wanted most—attention.

 Training Process:

-5. Gradual Improvement: Over time, Charlie began to understand that nipping no longer worked as a method of getting attention.
-As his nipping behaviour decreased, the staff began to reinforce his calm behaviour more frequently, giving him attention when he stood quietly without trying to nip.
+- Gradual Improvement: Over time, Charlie began to understand that nipping no longer worked as a method of getting attention.
+As his nipping behaviour decreased, the staff reinforced his calm behaviour more frequently, giving him attention when he stood quietly without trying to nip.

 Benefits of Negative Punishment in This Case: